Are you one of those businesses reluctant to spend money on IT beyond keeping it ticking over?

 At Timewade, we give our clients both strategy and support, because we passionately believe this is the best way to minimise problems and maximise opportunities.
 But how do you do it?

-About the author: Jordan Westcott – Senior Technical Consultant, Timewade
+About the author: Jordan Westcott – Operations Director, Timewade